Potted Peppers For A Winter Harvest: 5 Easy Tips

 Peppers take quite a while to grow and mature.
 Most cultivars of peppers require around 2 months of growing time after transplanting into the garden for fruits to form.
 Since they must have warm soil and air temperatures, they can’t be planted too early.
 Even if frosts are over, the ground might still be too cold—from a few days of rain or cloudy weather—to plant sensitive crops, such as peppers and basil.
 They sulk or die in cold, wet soil.

-If your last spring frost date is May 1, for example, you’ll pick your first bell pepper from a new transplant by mid-July.
+If your last spring frost date is May 1, for example, you’ll pick your first bell pepper from a new transplant from early to mid-July.
 For a colorful ripe fruit, you’ll need to wait another 3 weeks.
 In contrast, potted peppers begin bearing fruits months earlier than new transplants set in the spring garden.
 You’ll enjoy a significant head start by overwintering these plants indoors.
 For that reason alone, you might decide to give this a try.

 Many of my farmers’ market customers complained of poor flowering and fruit set due to extreme heat and drought this past summer (2024).
 Each variety of pepper and tomato has a threshold above which the pollen denatures, or dies.
 No living pollen = no pollination = no fruits.
 Some gardeners harvested no peppers at all!
 Growing potted pepper plants indoors could be the solution to poor harvests.
 Because they’ll be in flower and fruiting by the time they go outdoors for the summer, you’ll have harvested several peppers before the hottest months settle in.
+Covering tomato and pepper plants with shade fabric can prevent non-fruiting during the hottest weeks of summer.

 Are you ready to expand your horticultural experience?
-If so, here are the 5 tips for growing potted peppers:
+If so, here are the 5 tips describing how to grow potted peppers:

 Tip #1: Start with Healthy Transplants